 Local health and safety regulations vary between countries and may not be at the same standard as parents are used to in the UK.
 Parents must be aware of this and make a judgement about the safety of their child using facilities abroad.

-Facilities for young children such as high chairs, child sized crockery and utensils, microwaves for heating food, changing stations and nursing rooms may not be available at many destinations.
+Equipment for young children such as high chairs, microwaves for heating food and changing stations may not be available at many destinations.
 Parents should be advised to thoroughly research the facilities available prior to travel.